 The Railway

-A few distinctive railway features are just outside the park boundaries, including high trestle bridges, a train tunnel (currently blocked off), and a wide sweeping curve to the rail line.
+Just outside the park boundaries, there are a few distinctive railway features, including high trestle bridges, a train tunnel (currently blocked off), and a wide sweeping curve to the rail line.

 Goldstream Provincial Park Waterfalls